lazerwalker/Theseus/Pods/Mantle/README.md

 If you would prefer to use [CocoaPods](http://cocoapods.org), there are some [Mantle podspecs](https://github.com/CocoaPods/Specs/tree/master/Mantle) that have been generously contributed by third parties.

+If you’re instead developing Mantle on its own, use the `Mantle.xcworkspace` file.

 ## License